TDStrasser/Kookaberry-Reference-Guide/docs/source/safety.rst

 Accessories
 -----------

-The **Kookaberry** is designed for use with compatible electronic accessories, connected via connectors P1 to P5 and/or the expansion connector using compatible expansion boards.
+The **Kookaberry** is designed for use with a range of compatible electronic accessories, connected via connectors P1 to P5 and/or the expansion connector using compatible expansion boards.

 Such accessories must be used in accordance with their safety information.